-There will be six pop quizzes during the lectures; the best five will be counted towards the final mark.
+There will be six pop quizzes during the lectures; the best four will be counted towards the final mark.
 The quizzes will not require a calculator; however, you will need your formula sheet.
 Your formula sheet must conform to the rules identified in this syllabus.
-If you miss one quiz it will be counted as your lowest mark and thrown out, with the remaining five generating your quiz mark.
-If you miss more than one quiz you will require documentation, otherwise the mark for a missed quiz is zero.
+The mark for a missed quiz is zero.